shubhamkurkure/Simple-ReactJS-Client-Frontend/README.md

-# Mitchell International Software Development Engineering Internship Coding Challenge
+# Mitchell International Software Development Engineering Internship

 This is the react front end part for CRUDOperations.
 Basically this is just an example client application.